ibm-cloud-docs/vpc/snapshots_vpc_manage.md

     ```
     {: pre}

-2. Enter the `snapshot-delete` command.
+2. Run the `snapshot-delete` command.

     ```
     ibmcloud is snapshot-delete